-Kim Kardashian Empathizes With Meghan Markle & Prince Harry As A Mom
+As A Mom, Kim Kardashian Said She Empathizes With Meghan Markle & Prince Harry

 If there's anyone who can come close to understanding the level of near-constant criticism that members of Britain's royal family face, it's likely to be a member of reality TV's so-called royal family, the Kardashians.
 In fact, Kim Kardashian said she empathized with Meghan Markle and Prince Harry's struggle for privacy as a fellow parent in an interview with Australia's The Sunday Project.